dwillowtree/diana/README.md

 ## Roadmap

-[ ] Multi-modal support (upload slides from your favorite cons or presentations, diagrams, images of incidents, TTPs) [ ] Amazon Bedrock integration (data security and privacy) [ ] Docker container (host Diana yourself in your environment) [ ] Personalized prompts (when you're happy with your results, save your custom prompts so you don't have to keep copy/pasting example detections and logs)
+- [ ] Multi-modal support (upload slides from your favorite cons or presentations, diagrams, images of incidents, TTPs)
+- [ ] Amazon Bedrock integration (data security and privacy)
+- [ ] Docker container (host Diana yourself in your environment)
+- [ ] Personalized prompts (when you're happy with your results, save your custom prompts so you don't have to keep copy/pasting example detections and logs)
-[ ] Auto prompt optimization (paste your examples and instructions and your prompt will be optimized for you to get the best possible results)
+- [ ] Auto prompt optimization (paste your examples and instructions and your prompt will be optimized for you to get the best possible results)
-[ ] Metrics & Monitoring (view how much tokens you use and your cost $) [ ] RLHF (reinforcement learning from human feedback, thumbs up and down your answers to improve the quality of your results) [ ] Asynchronous/batch processing (convert 10 TTPs all at once in parallel) [ ] Customizable alerting & notification (send results to Slack, Google Chat or Jira ticket) [ ] Select your threat intel resource of choice (i.e. your favorite blog or open-source detection content repo) [ ] Enhanced User Documentation and Tutorials: comprehensive user guides, video tutorials, and example use cases to help users get started and make the most out of Diana.
+- [ ] Metrics & Monitoring (view how much tokens you use and your cost $)
+- [ ] RLHF (reinforcement learning from human feedback, thumbs up and down your answers to improve the quality of your results)
+- [ ] Asynchronous/batch processing (convert 10 TTPs all at once in parallel)
+- [ ] Customizable alerting & notification (send results to Slack, Google Chat or Jira ticket)
+- [ ] Select your threat intel resource of choice (i.e. your favorite blog website or open-source detection content repo)
+- [ ] Enhanced User Documentation and Tutorials: comprehensive user guides, video tutorials, and example use cases to help users get started and make the most out of Diana.
-[ ] Front End migration (TBD)
+- [ ] Front End migration (TBD)
-[ ] Search & Tuning Agent (automatically search your SIEM/XDR/security data lake with your converted detection logic and correct for benign positives)
+- [ ] Search & Tuning Agent (automatically search your SIEM/XDR/security data lake with your converted detection logic and correct for benign positives)

 ## Installation